emmahoggett/ProjectPCSC/README.md

 # Monte Carlo Algorithm

 ### Description
 This project is a familiarization of C++ use.
 The aim of this project is to create a Monte Carlo Algorithm as modular as possible.
-The following goals throught this project have been reached:
+The following goals through this project have been reached:
 * Implementation of random number generators with a normal & uniform probability distribution.
 * Compute the expectation value of a user defined function.
-* Build `.csv` with statistical moments and the convergence of the CTL.
+* Build `.csv` with statistical moments and the convergence of the CLT.
-* Verification of the central limit theorem (CTL).
+* Verification of the Central Limit Theorem (CLT).

 ### Getting Started
 This version was designed for C++ 14 or higher and python 3.6.6 or higher.

 To run the model's calculation, it is only needed to execute the executable `./monte_carlo_run` .The code should return a `OutputMoment.csv` file with moments results and `OutputCTL.csv` which returns the parameters of the user.

-Then to plot the result, it is only needed to run `graph.py`, that will give two graphs: `Moment.png`, which is the moment as function of the order & `Convergence.png`, which gives the parameters of the distribution.
+Then to plot the result, it is only needed to run `graph.py`, that will give two graphs: `Moment.png`, which is the moment as function of the order & `Convergence.png`, which gives the covergence parameters of the distribution.

 ### Prerequisites

 #### Input file
 The program is designed with a default file input named `DefaultNormal.dat`.
 The user can however build his own data file.
-The name of the file need to be precised before launching the code.
+The name of the file need to be precised before launching the code as a program argument.

 The input file needs to be structured this way:
 1. The size of the vector : a strictly positive integer